chrishah/post-assembly-intro/README.md

  - `-l` - BUSCO provides sets of reference genes at particular taxonomic levels - see [here](https://busco-data.ezlab.org/v5/data/lineages/) for a full list.
  - `-c` - use this number of CPUs
  - `-f` - force overwrite results from previous run - if you had used the same name before
- - `--augustus --augustus_species` - this part specifies that we want to use a particular version of the algorithm that internally uses a software called `augustus` in the process of gene identification - this can be omitted completely in version 5 of BUSCO, then another approach `metaeuk` will be used.

 A detailed explanation of the parameters can be found on the BUSCO [webpage](https://busco.ezlab.org/) and we're also using BUSCO as part of different training sessions (for example [this](https://github.com/chrishah/phylogenomics-intro) or [this](https://github.com/chrishah/phylogenomics_intro_vertebrata)).